Northern Iraq offensive (August 2014): IS assault

-On 8 August, the U.S. started to conduct airstrikes on ISIL, first west of Erbil to stop ISIL's advance on the city.
+On 8 August, the U.S. started to conduct airstrikes on IS, first west of Erbil to stop IS's advance on the city.
 Starting on 9 August, airstrikes also took place around the Sinjar Mountains.
-By this time, ISIL had also seized the Mosul Dam, 40 km northwest of Mosul on the Tigris river.
+By this time, IS had also seized the Mosul Dam, 40 km northwest of Mosul on the Tigris river.

 Iraqi/Kurdish/US counter-attack

 U.S intervention

 On 5 August, the United States began with directly supplying munitions to the Iraqi Kurdish Peshmerga forces and, with Iraq's agreement, the shipment of weapons to the Kurds.

 Following the start of U.S. airstrikes on 8 August, between 9 and 13 August, the American air-strikes and efforts from Iraqi, Syrian and Turkish Kurds enabled the evacuation of 35,000 to 45,000 of the 50,000 Yazidis stranded in the Sinjar Mountains.

 On 10 August, encouraged by American airstrikes, Kurdish Peshmerga forces retook the strategic towns of Gwer and Makhmour, both about 20 miles from Erbil.
-American fighter jets bombarded areas in Makhmour, forcing ISIL fighters to abandon their positions, and Kurdish Peshmerga together with Kurdish PKK fighters and civilian volunteers from the area reclaimed the village.
+American fighter jets bombarded areas in Makhmour, forcing IS fighters to abandon their positions, and Kurdish Peshmerga together with Kurdish PKK fighters and civilian volunteers from the area reclaimed the village.

-On 15 August, ISIL moved into the village Kocho, which they had held surrounded since 4 August, shot 80 Yazidi men dead with assault rifles, and abducted their wives and children.
+On 15 August, IS moved into the village Kocho, which they had held surrounded since 4 August, shot 80 Yazidi men dead with assault rifles, and abducted their wives and children.

 Reclaiming the Mosul Dam

-From 16 until 18 August, the U.S. conducted 35 airstrikes against ISIL positions at the strategically critical Mosul Dam.
+From 16 until 18 August, the U.S. conducted 35 airstrikes against IS positions at the strategically critical Mosul Dam.
 This allowed Kurdish and Iraqi forces to move swiftly and with cooperation towards Mosul Dam.

 On the morning of 17 August, Kurdish forces, supported by U.S. and Iraqi airstrikes, attacked the dam.
 They quickly captured the eastern part of the dam, but fighting continued.
-By the evening, Kurdish and Iraqi forces had recaptured most of the facility, but were still in the process of removing mines and booby traps left by ISIL.
-U.S. warplanes destroyed or damaged 19 ISIL vehicles and one checkpoint during the battle.
+By the evening, Kurdish and Iraqi forces had recaptured most of the facility, but were still in the process of removing mines and booby traps left by IS.
+U.S. warplanes destroyed or damaged 19 IS vehicles and one checkpoint during the battle.

-On 18 August, the U.S. president confirmed Kurdish Peshmerga ground troops, with the help of Iraqi Special Forces, overran ISIL militants and reclaimed the Mosul Dam.
+On 18 August, the U.S. president confirmed Kurdish Peshmerga ground troops, with the help of Iraqi Special Forces, overran IS militants and reclaimed the Mosul Dam.

 Iraqi move on Tikrit

-On the morning of 19 August, Iraqi government troops and allied militiamen launched an operation to retake the city of Tikrit from ISIL.
+On the morning of 19 August, Iraqi government troops and allied militiamen launched an operation to retake the city of Tikrit from IS.
 The military push started early in the morning from the south and southwest of the city, which lies around 160 kilometres north of the Iraqi capital Baghdad.

-However, by the afternoon, the offensive had been repelled by ISIL.
+However, by the afternoon, the offensive had been repelled by IS.
 Also, the Iraqi military lost its positions in the southern area of the city it had captured a few weeks earlier.